andreww61004/EECS-351-Final-Project/README.txt

 Website:

+The data is pulled from the database using an api, so please ensure proper internet connection before running the program

 ----- Guide To Use The Algorithm -----
 1. First you must select a record from the MIT-BIH Database.
 The program is not user friendly, so you have to manually change the record you access by changing record_name on line 13 in